sgranade/choicescript_vscode/README.md

 ## Release Notes

+## [2.0.1]

+- When running quicktest or randomtest, all open files are saved so that your latest code is used.
+- Better error messages for using negative numbers in comparisons (like `*if var < -2`), which aren't allowed.

 ## [2.0.0]

 This update brings big new features: the ability to run your game in a browser for live-testing, and a way to run ChoiceScript Quicktest and Randomtest utilities from VS Code without having to download ChoiceScript.